grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "Do you think it is because they want to take this cargo we are hauling?
 Perhaps it is a strategic move for them: if we deliver, it undermines their position with another Authority somehow."

-"No, I think it more likely that it is something along the lines of something Miss Mai said to me: it's possible someone put us on the prize list for privateers.
+"No, I think it more likely that it is along the lines of something Miss Mai said to me: it's possible someone put us on the prize list for privateers.
 And the Commander of the _Grackle_ -- with a privateer's warrant from some powerful Authority in his fist -- believes he is empowered to pursue us as a prize regardless of Authority borders."

 "But surely whatever the warrant may _say_, other Authorities are not going to respect the rights of privateers to hunt us in their waters... seems like the _Grackle_ is taking an awfully large risk."

 "I didn't put much stock in the suggestion myself at the time, for exactly that reason.
-But Miss Mai suggested it could be part of a bigger move, like some of the more powerful Authorities might _want_ to antagonize smaller and weaker ones.
+But Miss Mai believed it could be part of a bigger move -- like some of the more powerful Authorities might _want_ to antagonize smaller and weaker ones.
 She made is sound like it could be the first step towards much bigger shifts, like perhaps some kind of collusion among the more powerful Authorities."

-"They could carve up the world between them, if that's true."
+"They could carve up the world between them, if that is true."

 "And take control of global shipping -- coordinated global shipping would eliminate the need for cargo submarines pretty fuckin' quick."